Chapter Seven (album): Background

 Following the release of his 2012 album, Now & Then, Leith and Sony Music Australia parted ways and Leith took time out to write and record.
 Leith contacted producer and sound engineer David Nicholas (who has collaborated with musicians such as Elton John and INXS), who mixed the album and co-produced some of the tracks.

 Gary Clark (collaborated with Natalie Imbruglia, The Wanted, The Veronicas) and Jon Vella (Meat Loaf, Ricky Martin) also contributed to the album along with Joe Melson.
 Damien said of this collaboration: "It’s been an absolute honour to work with Joe whose [sic] become a close friend and mentor".

-Leith recorded the album in a small studio that he helped to build, and he did the recording and production work himself.

-“It’s a fully independent album, this one,” he said.
-“This is the first time I have really done it from start to end, every aspect of it.
+Leith recorded the album in a small studio that he helped to build, and he did the recording and production work himself, saying "It's a fully independent album, this one.
+This is the first time I have really done it from start to end, every aspect of it.
 It has been brilliant, there has been lots to learn and a lot of hits and misses along the way.
-I think that’s why I’m especially proud of this one.”
+I think that's why I'm especially proud of this one."

-Leith said: “In the album I cover a lot of different themes, love, loss and everything in between.
-But I’ve tried to approach them from a positive outlook.
-It’s true to the style people know me for."